The Best Homemade Hot Chocolate (Drinking Chocolate)

 - I use milk.
 Water simply can’t provide you with a true hot chocolate experience.

 - I use a mix of dark chocolate pieces and unsweetened cocoa powder.
 The chocolate pieces give the drink some thickness and an intense chocolate flavor, while the cocoa powder keeps it from turning into a ganache that’s too thick to drink.

 - I use a sweetener other than white sugar.
 While I love cassonade syrup (a caramelized sugar syrup that tastes like a cross between golden syrup and light molasses), this recipe also works well with treacle [paid link], golden syrup, maple syrup, date syrup, or even sorghum molasses.
 Using a syrup adds complexity.

 - Butter makes it better.
 Butter is the secret to this super rich hot chocolate.
 The butter makes me feel like I’m drinking a liquid version of my addictive chocolate sugar pie.

 How It’s Made

-Heat milk in a small saucepan or in the microwave until hot but not boiling.
+- Heat milk in a small saucepan over medium heat or in the microwave until hot but not boiling.

 - Melt butter in another small saucepan on medium heat.
 Once it’s melted, add chocolate pieces to the melted butter and stir until completely melted.